 Yes, you can spread some out on a food dehydrator on the cooler setting.
 Spread it thin so it dries quickly.
 Gather up the dry shavings and grind, save in an airtight container for up to 8 weeks.

-Make Lactose Free Yogurt 4 Ways
+Make Lactose Free Yogurt (4 Different Ways)

 Equipment